Should you book Airbnb when visiting Amsterdam?

 In recent years Amsterdam has been overwhelmed with an ever growing number of Airbnb tourists.

-As in many other places throughout the world the influx of tourists in, primarily, residential areas is causing many problems.
+As in many other places throughout the world the influx of tourists in, primarily, residential areas is causing countless problems.

 - Noise nuisance

 Anything from the ‘never-ending’ noise of roller suitcases on cobble stones to loud, alcohol and-or weed fueled impromptu parties.
 While most Airbnb guests (and those of its competitors, such as Wimdu, and HomeAway) are respectful of their neighbors, too many have an “We’re here today and gone tomorrow” attitude.
 Also, being woken up by strangers banging their luggage up or the narrow common staircases early in the morning or late at night gets old fast as well.

 For instance, vacation rentals are subject to strict rules, This includes a limit on the number of days a residence can be rented out via Airbnb and similar companies.
 Also, rent-controlled appartments may not be rented out.
 But these rules are frequently broken.
 On Twitter and elsewhere researchers show that the same properties are often advertised with different names and other details in a clear effort to circumvent the rules.